4xx404/pyRobots/README.md

 # pyRobots

 pyRobots is a brute force crawler written in python3.
-This tool will check for a websites robots.txt file & if it exists, it will download it & then proceed to attempt to download everything else in each of its disallow entries.
+This tool will check for a websites robots.txt file & if it exists, it will download it & then proceed to attempt to download everything else in each of its disallow entries by brute forcing for files in directories.

 # Scans
 1. Only attempts to download from robots.txt (no directory brute force).